syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Dealing-with-Suggestion-Box.md

 ---
 layout: post
-title: Suggestion DropDown in Syncfusion SfAutoComplete control for Xamarin.Forms
+title: DropDown in Syncfusion SfAutoComplete control for Xamarin.Forms
 description: Learn how to deal with the properties of Suggestion DropDown
 platform: xamarin
 control: SfAutoComplete